Thank you for downloading EventBook as your project management software of choice!

 [❗WARNING❗] Names must consist solely of alphabetic characters; any inclusion of numbers or symbols is not permitted.
 This is to ensure that

-does not create an ambiguity on whether to delete the person with the name2
+delete 2does not create an ambiguity on whether to delete the person with the name2or the person at index2.

 [💡TIP💡]